 If they feel attention slipping, they can future fake, but put that grand act on of superiority, they can gossip about others to deceive people from what they actually do, as the narcissist will act like they are above the behaviour of those around them, even though they themselves are behaving in that way, yet gaslighting others into not seeing they narcissist for who they are.

 Narcissists admiration is like a newborn baby crying for a feed.
-It’s normal and natural for the baby it’s how they let people know they require food, you give them milk it comforts them.
-They use the food up, their tummy drains, and they need more, it’s draining for a new mother or father.
+It’s normal and natural for the baby.
+It’s how they let people know they require food.
+You give them milk.
+It comforts them.
+They use the food up, their tummy drains, and they need more.
+It’s exhausting for a new mother or father.
 However, you love and care so provided, until, over time, they grow and learn to feed and eventually provide for themselves.

-A narcissist is always going to play hero or victim, throw tantrums, or show off to get attention, once received they’re happy for a short time.
-However, they only learn they need more, and they only learn how to manipulate others to get their own selfish needs met.
+A narcissist is always going to play hero or victim, throw tantrums, or show off to get attention.
+Once received, they’re happy for a short time.
+However, they only learn they need more, and they only know how to manipulate others to get their own selfish needs met.

-Why do narcissist seek to ruin?
+Why does narcissist seek to ruin?
 The admiration seeking narcissist.